zihanzheng-sjtu/4DGC/README.md

     pip install compressai
     pip install range-coder
     ```
-    There may still be some libraries not included.
-I will update the pip list after organizing them.
+    Some dependencies may still be missing from the list.
+Although `requirements.txt` currently includes all installed libraries, some entries may be unnecessary.
+I will clean up and update the pip list accordingly.

 2. Prepare the Multi-view Video Dataset: